 Quick Tip – Testing Stain on Scrap Wood First

-Testing stain on scrap wood has gotten complicated with all the color charts and digital previews flying around.
-As someone who’s botched more than one stain job by skipping the test, I learned everything there is to know about why you should always try before you apply.
+Testing stain on scrap wood has changed quite a bit thanks to the color charts and digital previews flying around.
+As someone who’s botched more than one stain job by skipping the test, I dug into the practical details of why you should always try before you apply.
 Today, I will share it all with you.

 One of the simplest habits that separates professional woodworkers from beginners is always testing stain on scrap wood before touching your actual project.
 This five-minute step can save hours of frustration and prevent costly mistakes.
 I wish someone had drilled this into me when I was starting out.